Sándor Szathmári: Professional life

-From 1924 to 1957, Szathmári worked as an engineer at the Hungarian State Wagonworks (Hungarian acronym: MÁVAG) in the Hungarian ministry of heavy industry and in the project bureau.
+From 1924 to 1957, Szathmári worked as an engineer at the Hungarian State Wagonworks (Hungarian acronym: MÁVAG) in the Hungarian Ministry of Heavy Industry and in the project bureau.

-Spiritual development
+Beliefs

 Esperanto

-In the empire,the family most often worked among minorities (Slovaks in Alsókubin; Romanians and Germans in Lugos).
-The young Szathmari was struck early with the problem of interethnic communication.
-Some Slovaks, for example, laughed at him, when he couldn't understand them.
-He felt himself already an Esperantist in spirit, since he began wishing for a language that would bind the ethnic groups together.
+In the empire, the family most often worked among minorities (Slovaks in Alsókubin; Romanians and Germans in Lugos).
+The young Szathmari was struck early with the problem of inter-ethnic communication.
+Some Slovaks, for example, laughed at him when he couldn't understand them.
+He felt himself already an Esperantist in spirit, having begun to wish for a language that would bind the ethnic groups together.

-In a bookshop, in Lugos he found and purchased a book of Esperanto grammar.
-He began to learn Esperanto only in 1919, when he returned to Lugos, where he organized the Széchenyi Circle (pronounced.
-Se’tsenyi), which was the basis of the Free Organization of Christian-socialist Students.
+In a bookshop in Lugos, he found and purchased a book of Esperanto grammar.
+He began to learn Esperanto in 1919, when he returned to Lugos, where he organised the Széchenyi Circle, which served as the basis for the Free Organisation of Christian-Socialist Students.
 With his friends in the circle, he set about learning Esperanto, but without a teacher.
 They were successful.
-Szathmári became a speaker of the language starting in 1935, when he participated in the a workers' culture course in Budapest, taught by the famous Esperantist poet Emeriko Baranyai, who helped Szathmári find his way to SAT, of which he remained a member until his 1974 death in Budapest.
+Szathmári became a speaker of the language starting in 1935, when he participated in a workers' culture course in Budapest, taught by the famous Esperantist poet Emeriko Baranyai, who helped Szathmári find his way to SAT, of which he remained a member until his 1974 death in Budapest.

 Other ideologies

 Szathmári became acquainted with Christian-socialist ideas in 1918.
 He believed in Jesus, but, following his father's example, did not attend churches.
-When the family lived in Szombathely, his father wanted to enroll him in the Roman Catholic School, as it was the closest.
-The school would not admit him, as he was not Roman Catholic.
-The instructors were surprised, but accepted his father's offer to have his son baptized.
-The baptism did not take place but he still he was allowed to study in the elementary school.
+When the family lived in Szombathely, his father wanted to enrol him in the Roman Catholic School, as it was the closest.
+The school would not admit him because he was not a Roman Catholic.
+The instructors were surprised, but accepted his father's offer to have his son baptised.
+The baptism did not take place, but he was still allowed to attend elementary school.
 Szathmari remained reformed for life, and when he was buried, the services were even led by a reformed pastor.

 When the family moved to Alsókubin, the Lutheran pastor explained that they had previously learned errors and could only learn true (Lutheran) faith.
 Although he left the church, Szathmári remained devout.

 Politics after his studies

-In the mid-1920s, Szathmári hdiscovered the ideas of Szabó Dezso (sAbo’ dejo’) and spent some time on the ideological right.
+In the mid-1920s, Szathmári discovered the ideas of Szabó Dezso and spent some time on the ideological right.
 As he was the chief secretary of the Anti-Habsburg League, his landlord evicted him.
-He was managing director during 1932-1933 of the BARTHA Miklós Association.
-Beginning in 1935, he worked in collaboration with the Hungarian Communist Party, but in 1948 he became disillusioned and disowned Communism.
+He served as managing director of the BARTHA Miklós Association from 1932 to 1933.
+Beginning in 1935, he worked in collaboration with the Hungarian Communist Party, but in 1948, he became disillusioned and disowned Communism.